AurelienGauffre/wandb_minimalist_example/README.md

 # CIFAR-10 Training Showcase with Weights & Biases

-This project demonstrates how to use Weights & Biases (wandb) for managing and tracking machine learning experiments.
-You will find a `train.py` script in this repository, which is designed to train a modified ResNet-18 model on the CIFAR-10 dataset with full integration of wandb for logging and sweeps.
+This repo demonstrates a simple example on how to use Weights & Biases (wandb) for managing and tracking machine learning experiments.
+You will find a `train.py` script in this repository, which is designed to train a ResNet-18 model on the CIFAR-10 dataset with full integration of wandb for logging and sweeps.

 ## Prerequisites